 OPEN TO THE PUBLIC

-All presentations are open to the public at large.
-Further, it is possible that presentations will be broadcast to interested persons through media, which may include broadcast, print, social media, and the Internet.
+All presentations are open to the public.
 Any data or information discussed or divulged in presentations should be considered information that will likely enter the public realm, and entrants should not assume any right of confidentiality in any data or information discussed, divulged, or presented in these sessions.
 Neither the host organizations, judges, sponsors, nor their designate organizations, assume any duty to screen or otherwise control the identity of those attending, viewing or hearing all or part of these public sessions, and entrants agree that by entering the competition they have been made aware that such attendees, viewers, and recipients may include members of the media and potential competitors in addition to members of the financial community, students and faculty.

 RIGHTS OF USE